Skip to content

 This mode aims at representing the EOPF data products in an analysis-ready and convenient form using the xarray data models DataTree and Dataset.
 For this reason, it is the default mode of operation when using the "eopf-zarr" backend.

-The data products provided in this mode use a unified grid mapping for all their data variables.
-This means that selected variables are spatially up-scaled or down-scaled as needed, so that the dataset can use a single shared pair of x and y coordinates in the returned datasets.
+The data products provided in this mode use a unified regular grid mapping for all their data variables.
+This means that selected variables are spatially resampled as needed, so that the dataset can use a single shared pair of 1d x and y coordinates in the returned datasets.

 Function open_dataset()